OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

 To be able to read grids stored on the CDN, libtiff will need to build against zlib to have DEFLATE and LZW suport, which is met by all known binary distributions of libtiff.

+The libtiff dependency can be disabled at build time, but this must be an explicit setting of configure/cmake as the resulting builds have less functionality.

 Dropping grid catalog functionality
 -------------------------------------------------------------------------------